New York City Guide

 via Big Gay Ice Cream

-For those looking for the most elegant, high-end NYC foods, you’ll want to head to the exclusive, iconic establishment that is Eleven Madison Park.
-If you can get a reservation at this prestigious spot, you’ll get to enjoy a curated (completely vegan) tasting menu of several courses.
+For those seeking the most elegant, high-end NYC foods, you’ll want to head to the exclusive, iconic establishment that is Eleven Madison Park.
+Although it’s one of the most expensive restaurants in NYC, a reservation at this prestigious spot is worth it.
+With a curated (completely vegan) tasting menu of several courses, you’ll be shocked at just how inviting plant-based NYC foods can be.

 Eleven Madison Park | 11 Madison Ave., New York, NY 10010 | $$$$